Junaid433/PY-CoreUtils/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "❓ Question / Help"
-about: Ask a question or get help with PYCoreUtils
+about: Ask a question or get help with PY-CoreUtils
 labels: question
 ---